-Create relationships from fact tables to dimension tables using Many to One joins.
+Create relationships from fact tables to dimension tables using One to One (1:1) joins as described below.

 NOTE: It is very important that you create the relationships as described so that Power BI sends the appropriate queries to Cognos!